SajjadHossainSoykot/ICT-4110-Cryptography-and-Network-Security-Laboratory/README.md

-## License & Disclaimer

-This project is licensed under the MIT License for all source code.

-### Course Information
+# 🔐 Cryptography and Network Security Laboratory

-This repository is developed as part of the course:
+This repository contains practical implementations and laboratory experiments developed as part of the course:

 **ICT 4110 – Cryptography and Network Security Laboratory**

-The course focuses on practical implementation of core cryptographic concepts, including:
+---

+## 📘 Course Overview

+This course focuses on the hands-on implementation of fundamental and advanced cryptographic techniques.
+It bridges theoretical concepts with practical programming applications to build a strong foundation in secure communication systems.

+### Key Topics Covered

-- Classical and modern encryption techniques
+- Classical encryption techniques (e.g., Caesar, Vigenère Cipher)
+- Modern cryptographic algorithms
+- Symmetric key cryptography (e.g., AES, DES)
+- Asymmetric key cryptography (e.g., RSA)
-- Key exchange algorithms (e.g., Diffie-Hellman)
+- Key exchange protocols (e.g., Diffie-Hellman)
+- Cryptographic hash functions
-- Symmetric and asymmetric cryptography
+- Digital signatures and authentication
-- Hash functions and digital security principles
+- Network security principles
-- Hands-on programming implementation of cryptographic algorithms
+- Practical implementation using Python

+---

+## 🧪 Repository Contents

+This repository includes:

+- 📂 Lab experiment implementations
+- 📓 Jupyter Notebook (`.ipynb`) files
+- 🧾 Algorithm explanations and theoretical background
+- 💻 Python code for cryptographic techniques
+- 📊 Sample outputs and demonstrations

+---

+## ⚖️ License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute the source code with proper attribution.

+---

-### Academic Disclaimer
+## ⚠️ Academic Disclaimer

-This repository is created for educational and academic purposes as part of the above course.
+This repository has been created strictly for **educational and academic purposes**.

+- All implementations are based on standard cryptographic principles and laboratory guidelines.
-- The code and notebooks in this repository were developed by the author with assistance from AI-based tools (including ChatGPT), used for learning and implementation support.
+- The project was developed by the author with the assistance of AI-based tools (including ChatGPT) for learning and implementation support.
-- The implementations are based on standard cryptography concepts and lab experiment guidelines.
-- Theoretical content and experiment structure are derived from academic lecture materials, textbooks, and lab manuals.
+- Theoretical explanations and experiment structures are derived from:
+  - Academic lecture materials
+  - Standard textbooks
+  - Official lab manuals

-- All external academic sources remain the intellectual property of their respective authors and publishers.
+> All external academic resources remain the intellectual property of their respective authors and publishers.

+---

+## 🚫 Usage Notice

-This repository is intended for learning, experimentation, and reference purposes only and is not intended for commercial use.
+This repository is intended for:

+- Learning and experimentation
+- Academic reference
+- Skill development in cryptography

+It is **not intended for production or commercial use**, and the implementations may not meet real-world security standards.

+---

+## 🤝 Acknowledgment

+Special acknowledgment to:

+- Course instructors and academic resources
+- Standard cryptography textbooks
+- AI-assisted tools for guidance and learning support

+---

+## 📌 Note

+Cryptography is a sensitive field.
+Always follow ethical guidelines and use these implementations responsibly.

+---